Best Credit Unions in Seattle for Everyday Banking 2026

 WSECU — Best for Auto Loans

-Probably should have opened with this section, honestly — if you’re buying a car in the Seattle metro this year, WSECU deserves a look before anything else.
+Probably should have opened with this section, honestly — if you’re buying a car in the Seattle metro this year, WSECU deserves a serious look before anything else.

 Auto Loan Rates That Actually Beat the Competition